eveld/git-fundamentals/instructions/02_first_repository/viewing_history.md

 # Viewing Commit History

 Now that you've made your first commit, let's learn how to explore your project's history.
+Being able to view past commits is crucial when debugging - you need to know what changed and when.
+When someone reports a bug that wasn't there last week, you'll want to see what commits happened between then and now.
+When you're curious why a particular function exists, you can trace it back to the original commit and read the author's explanation in the commit message.

 Git provides powerful tools for viewing commits and understanding how your project has evolved.
+Think of `git log` as your project's time machine interface - it lets you browse through history, search for specific changes, and understand the story of how your code came to be.

 ## The Git Log